Table of Contents

 Ovarian cysts are fluid-filled sacs that occur on or within the ovaries.
 They are frequent and usually occur as a component of the menstrual cycle.
 The majority of ovarian cysts are benign and symptom-free, but some are painful.[1]
 Some cysts can cause lower abdominal pain, irregular periods, or, in rare instances, rupture or ovarian twisting, which is followed by severe pain and more problems.

-At this difficult moment, red light therapy is a comforting and harmless solution to women's health.
+At this difficult moment, medical-grade red light therapy panels offer a comforting and harmless solution to women's health.
 The treatment applies low-level red and near-infrared light to stimulate cellular action, enhance circulation, and lower inflammation of the pelvic region.
-These actions could relieve pain, balance hormones, and stimulate the natural healing mechanism of the body.
+These actions could relieve pain, balance hormones, and stimulate the natural healing mechanism of the body.[2]

 With a premium product from our company, women can enhance their overall reproductive health.
 Here, we will describe red light therapy for ovarian cysts, summarize its main advantages, and discuss what existing literature has to say about the latest approach.